Tax Tips

 Other small business retirement plan options include the 401(k) plan, which can be set up for just one person; the defined benefit pension plan; and the SIMPLE-IRA, which can be a good choice if your business income is modest.
 Depending on your circumstances, non-SEP plans may allow bigger deductible contributions.

-However, to make a SIMPLE-IRA contribution for the 2022 tax year, you must have set up the plan by October 1 of last year.
-So you might have to wait until this year if the SIMPLE-IRA option is appealing.
+However, to make a SIMPLE-IRA contribution for the 2025 tax year, you must have set up the plan by October 1 of last year.
+So, you might have to wait until this year if the SIMPLE-IRA option is appealing.
 If so, establish the SIMPLE-IRA and make the initial contribution by October 1 of this year.

 Evaluate Your Options.
 Contact us for more information on small business retirement plan alternatives, and be aware that if your business has employees, you may have to cover them too.